Wall Mural, 152 Clement Street, San Francisco - Photo by Charlene Anderson

 On October 15, 2015 the first issue of Vistas & Byways Review launched, featuring 43 pieces of fiction, nonfiction, and poetry, as well as background and accent photographs of San Francisco Bay Area landscapes taken by members of the V&B staff.

-With each new issue, the Vistas & Byways staff seeks to improve the quality of both content and our website venue, never losing sight of our original purpose to shine a light on the writing and artwork of the talented creative community of OLLI at SF State.
+With each new issue, the Vistas & Byways staff seeks to improve the quality of both content and our website venue, never losing sight of our original purpose to shine a light on the writing of the talented creative community of OLLI at SF State.

 We welcome OLLI at SF State members to contribute work and volunteer on the V&B staff.
 We invite the rest of the world to read our magazine, and then let us know what you like and your ideas for how we might improve.